-Nearly 1,200 students, age 2 years through 12th grade, are enrolled each year.
+Nearly 1,200 students, age 2 years through grade 12, are enrolled each year.

 Our students learn in an environment where expectations are high and excellence is expected.
 At PHS, all students work hard and find supportive peers in their academic and extracurricular endeavors.

 Students from seven surrounding counties and 82 different zip codes, in both Kansas and Missouri, travel to Pembroke Hill each day.
 These students represent a variety of socioeconomic, religious, ethnic and racial backgrounds; students of color represent 33 percent of the school population.
 Over 100 of our current students have at least one parent who was born outside of the United States.

-In the 2019-20 school year, $3.7 million in need-based financial aid was awarded to approximately 25 percent of the student body.
+In the 2021-22 school year, $3 million in need-based financial aid has been awarded to approximately 25 percent of the student body.

-Essentially 100 percent of PHS seniors go on to a four-year college.
+One hundred percent of PHS seniors in 2022 went on to a four-year college.

-Last year, 104 students graduated from Pembroke Hill.
-They matriculated to 72 different colleges and universities.
+In 2022, 104 students graduated from Pembroke Hill.
+They matriculated to 65 different colleges and universities.

-The school has 154 faculty members; 76 have master’s degrees and seven hold doctorates.
+The school has 154 faculty members; 88 have master’s degrees and eight hold doctorates.
 The average Pembroke Hill faculty member has 17 years of teaching experience.

-The student-faculty ratio is 11:1 in the Lower School and 15:1 in the Middle and Upper School.
+The student-faculty ratio is 11:1 in the lower school and 16:1 in the middle and upper school.

 Pembroke Hill has a strong commitment to community service, from our youngest students through upper school.
 Sixty hours of service during upper school are required for graduation.
 A large majority exceed this requirement.
 76 percent of the Class of 2022 exceeded the sixty-hour requirement, and the entire class amassed a total of 10,649 community service hours.
-Thirty four students earned the Presidential Community Service Award (over 100 hours of community service in a single school year).
+Thirty four students earned the President's Volunteer Service Award.

 Our extracurricular program offers extensive opportunities for students beginning in kindergarten.
 Students may participate in chess, publications, community service, student government, interscholastic athletics (starting in middle school) and special interest clubs.
 Nearly 80 percent of our upper school students are involved in an extracurricular activity; 75 percent are part of an athletic team.